developer-zebra/developer-zebra-site/src/ehs/2-3/guide/settings/index.md

 ------

 #### Admin Inactivity Timeout
 Controls the time (in seconds) that a device will remain in Admin Mode without activity.
 Add this tag to the &lt;Preferences&gt; section to specify the timeout period.
 The default period is 60 seconds, which will be used if this tag is missing or left unspecified.
-Minumim period is 15 seconds (lower values will be ignored); zero or negative value disables timeout.
+Minimum period is 15 seconds (lower values will be ignored); zero or negative value disables timeout.
 The timeout counter runs only when EHS is in foreground, and resets when EHS returns to the foreground.

 <b>Possible values</b>